carbon-language/carbon-lang/docs/design/interoperability/functions_and_overload_sets.md

 Operators and certain other calls, such as `std::swap`, represent a small, fixed set of possible extension points.
 Conversely, these also represent the largest body of overloaded C++ functions.
 These intrinsically use ADL, and so won't work with the above rules.
-However, we can workaround this limitation in specific cases.
+However, we can work around this limitation in specific cases.

 Carbon will provide specialized operator template functions for C++ types which